liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 The `onSuccess` result parameter doesn't have a specific type.
-Therefore, you need to check the service method signature in order to figure out which type you can cast to safely.
+Therefore, you need to check the service method signature in order to figure out which type you can cast it to safely.
 In this example, the `getGroupEntriesWithGroupId` method returns an `NSArray`; so you can cast to this type.

     - (void)onSuccess:(id)result {